05sanjaykumar/Basics-react/README.md

 # Basics-react

 Just simple React pages, Just you can copy paste all the react code into your App.jsx file.
-Choose any file you like and then change replace the file with any of the file.
+Choose any file you like and then change replace the app.jsx with any of the file you choose from this repo.

 # Files Created